 But would Joseph really have been happy remaining aloof at this stage of his plan?
 It turns out that leaving the brothers battered and beaten would not really revive his heart.
 They were all filled with tears and the expanding of hearts and minds of brothers in reconciliation.

 26 They told him that Joseph was alive and he was ruling over all of Egypt; his heart failed him because he could not believe them.
 27 They spoke to him of all the things Joseph had told them, they showed him the wagons that Joseph had sent to carry him; Jacob’s spirit was revived.
-28 Yisrael said: enough, my son Joseph lives’ I will go to see him before I die.Genesis 45
+28 Yisrael The new name Jacob was given in Genesis 32 said: enough, my son Joseph lives I will go to see him before I die.Genesis 45

-9 Jacob said to Pharaoh: the number of my years come to 130; they’ve been few and terrible the two and I have not achieved the number of years of my two forefathers.Genesis 47
+9 Jacob said to Pharaoh: the number of my years come to 130; they’ve been few and terrible, and I have not achieved the number of years of my two forefathers.Genesis 47

 What words might have filled him with a sublime feeling of freedom from the burden of grief.